Advising in Language Learning 4: Transformation

 - Re-read your assignment from Course 3 and be ready to discuss it.

-- Join the Edmodo course and post a response to the introductory discussion question
+- Post a response to the introductory discussion question on the online forum

 - Sign up for a mentoring session